onshisan/onshisan.github.io/README.md

 # onshisan.github.io
-This is Greg Smith's personal GitHub pages site.
+This is Greg Smith's personal GitHub Pages site, which consists of a résumé and blog.